· 1 min read

 NSF is pleased to have Nick Allen, Traceability Manager at Patagonia, as a guest on the webinar, providing the brand perspective and experience of the process, including lessons learned, best practices and advice on the effective management of transaction certificates.

 Jeff works with apparel and footwear brands globally to advance sustainability issues within their company and supply chain, supporting preferred materials, safer chemistry and environmental impact reductions.
-Prior to his work at NSF International, Jeff served as Vice President of Sustainability at Quiksilver.
+Prior to his work at NSF, Jeff served as Vice President of Sustainability at Quiksilver.

 Nick manages the traceability program at Patagonia, working with suppliers around the world to ensure traceability of materials, conducting due diligence on their environmental, social and animal welfare claims, and sharing Patagonia’s journey with other brands and industry groups.